 Am I allowed to mail blades through the mail?

 As far as I know this is not a problem.
 I did have one woman contact me saying that her mail service advised they could not be mailed, but I’ve received hundreds of packages of birth kits from several different nations (including hers) without any issues.
 If in doubt check with your local carrier or call in advance.

 Shipping overseas is expensive.
 Is there a US address I can ship to instead?

 Since shipping is so expensive, am I better off just making a donation?

 Your money might stretch a little farther if you make a donation for us to make the kits for you (so that you don’t have to factor in shipping costs), BUT it’s ideal if you can make them yourself.
 Why?
 Because when you physically put your hand to something it becomes more real to you.
 You take the issue into your heart just that little bit more.
 As much as I want to help combat maternal and infant mortality in the developing world, I also want to see women all over the developed world understand this issue so that we can advocate and mobilize our resources to save even more lives.
 My heart is to see them empowered AND to see you and I changed in the process.
 (Even if that just means being a little more grateful for our own children, medical care, opportunity, and privilege.)
 In saying all of that, yes, your financial donation probably stretches a little bit farther.
 The decision is purely up to you, and we’re so grateful for your donations either way.
-If you prefer to donate finances, you can give securely here.
+If you prefer to donate finances, you can do so here.